ngalatis/wp-fort-knox/README.md

 - Agencies managing client sites who are tired of cleaning up malware
 - Developers who want to sleep peacefully at night
-- Anyone who's dealt with "my site got hacked" calls one too many times
+- Anyone who's dealt with "my site got hacked" calls on a Friday night one too many times
 - Sites with clients who treat passwords like public information
 - Paranoid sysadmins (the best kind of sysadmins)